 Through my own experience, I was able to monitor how different foods affect my energy and how sleep impacts the ways in which my body uses food as fuel.
 It helped me optimize and personalize my performance through nutrition, and I can take these new learnings and apply them to the work I do with clients to make a bigger impact on their lives.

-Tony Castillo is a Registered Dietitian and Nutrition coach who helps recreational athletes lean out and enhance performance without diets, endless supplements or overhauling their whole life.
+Tony Castillo is a Registered Dietitian and Nutrition coach who helps recreational athletes lean out and enhance performance without diets, endless supplements, or overhauling their whole life.

 Tony graduated from Florida International University in Miami with a Bachelor’s in Biology, Bachelor’s in Chemistry, and a Master’s degree in Nutrition and Dietetics.

-Tony worked at University of Florida at the collegiate level and then the Toronto Blue Jays with elite professional baseball athletes, Tony’s does virtual private practice on helping recreational athletes become elite performers.
-Tony’s teaches his virtual clients how to manage their weight and increase performance through behavior changes without counting calories or macros.
+Tony worked at the University of Florida at the collegiate level and then the Toronto Blue Jays with elite professional baseball athletes, Tony’s does virtual private practice on helping recreational athletes become elite performers.
+Tony teaches his virtual clients how to manage their weight and increase performance through behavior changes without counting calories or macros.

 Having both parents from the Dominican Republic, Antonio is fluent in both English and Spanish.
 His journey began in middle school when he was overweight.
 This continued throughout high school until he decided to jump on a “diet”, which resulted in unsustained weight loss.

-Throughout college, his weight fluctuated due to lack of nutrition knowledge.
+Throughout college, his weight fluctuated due to a lack of nutrition knowledge.
 This led him to see that his true passion was to understand how nutrition played a role in the human body.
 Today, his passion is to teach others how healthy lifestyle modifications optimize performance in ALL areas of life through nutrition.